bill-of-materials/data/ELEMENTS/ELM-0002/README.md

 ### 2015-10-27

-A black box with unknown content is [posted](https://www.facebook.com/938663699559839/photos/a.938703796222496/940987359327473/) on Arksine's social network page.
+A picture of a black box with unknown content is [posted](https://www.facebook.com/938663699559839/photos/a.938703796222496/940987359327473/) on Arksine's social network page.
 The box seems to have been made for an operator called NEMOCAINE.
 Further research seems to indicate that the operator